Family stuck in flooded truck meets hero who saved baby's life

-CANTON - More than 16 million people have watched a five-minute cell phone video that captures the moment strangers saved a little girl and her baby brother.
+CANTON - More than 16 million people have watched a five-minute cell phone video that captured the moment strangers saved a little girl and her baby brother.

 The video was taken in Canton, Texas after tornadoes and severe weather hit the area Saturday night.
 While many people have seen it, Emily Ocheltree still can't watch the whole thing.
 Her husband Phillip has, but she's still waiting.

-"Maybe in a few days I'll warm up to it," Phillip said.
+"Maybe in a few days I'll warm up to it," she said.

 They were trying to find a storm shelter Saturday in between rounds of severe weather in East Texas when their truck was washed off the road and flipped over.